 Today’s Cash 5 results are in.
 Here are the winning numbers for Tuesday November 22, 2022

-The numbers for the Cash 5 drawing on Tuesday November 22, 2022 are as follows:
+Your Cash 5 results for Tuesday November 22, 2022 are as follows:

 Did you get lucky today or not?
 Remember, you can come back to this page shortly after each draw in order to find out if you are holding the winning numbers.